TZstatsADS/Spring2018-Project1-ZhongxingXue/README.md

 ![image](figs/funfactcluster1.png)
 ###  Data analysis -- Topic modeling
 ![image](figs/cluster_topic.png)

+If the above picture is too small or doesn't fit very well in .html files, use this one.

+The whole project is shown in the doc folder -> Hw1zx2221.html.
+Thanks for watching!

 ### References
 [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz)

 https://en.wikipedia.org/wiki/President_of_the_United_States

 http://news.gallup.com/poll/116677/Presidential-Approval-Ratings-Gallup-Historical-Statistics-Trends.aspx , Gallup.com.
 Retrieved August 16, 2011.

+Sample program from instructor